Skip to main content

 Apiato seeders are just Laravel Seeders, and they function in the exact same way as Laravel seeders.
 However, they come with additional rules and conventions specific to Apiato.

-php artisan apiato:generate:seeder
+php artisan apiato:make:seeder

 Rules